-As Raleigh Divorce Lawyers, we have successfully handled hundreds of Consent Orders for our clients.
-Many of our Raleigh Divorce Cases involve child custody disputes.
+As divorce lawyers in Raleigh, we have successfully handled hundreds of consent orders for our clients.
+Many of our divorce cases involve child custody disputes.
 Child custody is always a very sensitive subject in divorce.
-Sadly, the fact is that no matter what either parent does or how well they work together, divorce will affect your children.
+Sadly, no matter what either parent does or how well they work together, divorce will impact your children.

-Your job as a parent is to protect your children through the process and make sure that they have a safe and happy place to come home to each day.
 Above all else, children need to be loved and reassured during this difficult time.
 Our job is to take care of the legal aspects of your case so you can focus on your family.
-Our Raleigh Divorce Attorneys will prepare your case for settlement or trial, and we provide each client with the attention it deserves.
+Our divorce law firm will prepare your case for settlement or trial and give your case the attention it deserves.
 No family is the same, and no case is the same.

 Get Help from a Raleigh Divorce Attorney for Your Child Custody Case

-Our Raleigh Divorce Law Firm focuses on child custody cases and we have handled hundreds over the past fourteen years for our clients.
-We know North Carolina Child Custody Law.
-Let us help you make certain that you and your family are on the right path.
+We have handled hundreds of child custody cases over the past fourteen years.
+We know North Carolina child custody law and can help ensure that you and your family are on the right path.
 Child custody disputes happen, even between two good and caring parents.
-Let our Raleigh child custody attorneys help you navigate the difficult legal processes while you focus on whats most important.
-You can speak with a Raleigh divorce attorney today by calling or using our contact form to schedule a consultation by phone or in person.
+Let our child custody attorneys help you navigate the difficult legal processes so you can focus on what is most important.

-Child custody disputes, like any other issue in family law, can be settled between the parties if they have come to an agreement.
-It is however, essential that any agreement be formalized in a legally enforceable way.
+Child custody disputes, like any other issue in family law, can be settled between the parties with an agreement.
+It is essential that any agreement be formalized in a legally enforceable way.

-- CHILD CUSTODY AGREEMENTS, usually as part of a separation agreement, or
+- Child custody agreements, usually part of a separation agreement

-Child Custody Agreements are simply contracts, usually part of a larger contract (Separation Agreement if the parties are married) which is generally negotiated and signed shortly after separation.
+Child custody agreements are simply contracts, usually part of a larger contract, which is generally negotiated and signed shortly after separation.

-Separation Agreements and Property Settlements work very well for dividing property, providing for alimony, setting child support and dividing property, however they have serious shortcomings in when it comes to establishing Child Custody in North Carolina.
+Separation agreements and property settlements work very well for dividing property, providing alimony, and setting child support, but they have serious shortcomings in when it comes to establishing custody.
 An experienced child custody lawyer can provide you guidance on which settlement options work best for you.

 What is a North Carolina Child Custody Agreement?

-The fact is that while the parties often use these agreements for years without issue, no Court is required to follow a contract between two people with regard to the custody of children.
-If someone violates the Custody Agreement, you will have to file lawsuit for breach and ultimately this may allow the Court to re-determine custody all over again.
+While couples often use these agreements for years without issue, a court is not required to honor a child custody contract between two people.
+If someone violates the custody agreement, you will have to file lawsuit for breach.
+This may allow the court to re-determine custody all over again.

 Courts are not bound by your agreement.
-Most courts will, as a practical matter, respect that agreement as much as possible, however they are required only to do what is deemed in the best interest of the children.
-As you will read below, a Consent Order is a different matter and is much more difficult for a Court or party to change.
+Most courts will respect that agreement as much as possible, however they are required only to do what is deemed in the best interest of the children.
+As you will read below, a consent order is a different matter and is much more difficult for a court or party to change.

 What are the Steps to a Consent Order?

-The order will set forth your agreement in detail and will not include any negative statements, findings or accusations about the parties unless otherwise agreed.
-Your family law attorney will then submit it to the assigned Family Court Judge for signature and filing, at which point you will have all the protections and benefits of a Child Custody Order signed by a Judge just as if you had just concluded a long and costly custody trial.
+The order will set your agreement forth in detail and will not include any negative statements, findings or accusations about the parties unless otherwise agreed.
+Your family law attorney will then submit it to the assigned family court judge for signature and filing.
+At this point, you will have all the protections and benefits of a child custody order signed by a judge just as if you had concluded a long and costly custody trial.

-What Repercussions Exist for Violation of a Child Consent Order?
+Repercussions for Violation of a Child Consent Order

-Once entered and filed, the order is enforceable and any violations could conceivably result in jail time through a Motion and Order to Show Cause process, however jail is often a last resort.
-Violators of custody orders often have to reimburse the other party for their attorney fees and take corrective action or they will in fact be sent to jail for up to 60 days.
+Once entered and filed, the order is enforceable and any violations could conceivably result in jail time through a motion and order to show cause process, however jail is often a last resort.
+Violators of custody orders often have to reimburse the other party for their attorney fees and take corrective action or they will be sent to jail for up to 60 days.

 One final advantage with a Child Custody Order by consent is that a court may not change the terms of custody unless a party files a Motion to Modify Custody, and must allege and prove a “substantial change in circumstances since the entry of the prior order affecting the welfare of the minor children.”
 If there has not been a substantial change in circumstances since the order was entered, then it cannot be changed.

-Should I File for a Raleigh Child Custody Order?
+Should I File for a Child Custody Order in Raleigh?

 The answer depends on you and your case.

-Another reason is you may be every bit as likely to violate the order based on your personality or perhaps some other challenges you have, or there could be several other reasons why it is not a good idea in any particular case.
+Another reason is you may be every bit as likely to violate the order based on your personality or other challenges you have.
+There could be several other reasons why it is not a good idea in any particular case.

 Who Should Request a Child Custody Order?

-The following list of factors can help you decide whether or not a consent order is right of you:
+These factors can help you decide whether or not a consent order is right for you:

 - Has your spouse engaged in acts of domestic abuse of violence?